Chart Color Schemes

 An assessment of population growth drivers in Blackburn North reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, Blackburn North's population is estimated at around 7,820 people.
-This reflects an increase from the 2021 Census figure of 7,627 people, representing a rise of 193 individuals (2.5%).
-The current resident population estimate of 7,748 by AreaSearch follows examination of the latest ERP data release by the ABS in June 2024 and includes an additional 17 validated new addresses since the Census date.
-This results in a population density ratio of approximately 2,885 persons per square kilometer, placing Blackburn North in the upper quartile relative to national locations assessed by AreaSearch.
-Overseas migration contributed around 96.0% of overall population gains during recent periods for the suburb.
+The population of Blackburn North as of November 2025 is estimated at around 7,782.
+This figure reflects an increase of 155 people since the 2021 Census, which recorded a population of 7,627 in the Blackburn North statistical area (Lv2).
+The latest resident population estimate for Blackburn North, based on AreaSearch's examination of ERP data released by the ABS in June 2024 and validation of new addresses since the Census date, is 7,696.
+This equates to a density ratio of 2,871 persons per square kilometer, placing Blackburn North (SA2) in the upper quartile relative to national locations assessed by AreaSearch.
+Overseas migration contributed approximately 96.0% of overall population gains during recent periods for this area.

-AreaSearch is utilising ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections released in 2023, making adjustments using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are applied across all areas for the years 2032 to 2041.
-Based on aggregated SA2-level projections, Blackburn North is expected to grow by approximately 871 persons to reach a total of around 8,691 people by 2041.
-This reflects an anticipated gain of about 14.6% in population over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusting them employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Blackburn North (SA2) is expected to grow by 867 persons to the year 2041, reflecting a gain of 15.1% in total over the 17-year period, based on aggregated SA2-level projections.

 Frequently Asked Questions - Population